ShujaGraphy7/BTFP-Token/README.md

 # BTFP-Token
-BTFP token cut tax in eth
+BTFP token cut tax in eth if purchased from uniswap